Online Dating Mistakes and 5 Steps to Avoid Them

 After a response declining his advances, one man who messaged my ex said, “So you don’t want to hook up?”
 My ex responded, “That’s generally what lesbian means.”
 If I recall correctly, the dude didn’t stop sending messages.

 Persistence isn’t your friend when you’re rejected.
 Ten more messages aren’t going to change someone’s sexuality, make them any less single, or make you any more interesting or attractive.
-Ten more messages are going make you look pathetic, and they’re going to get you blocked and reported.
+Ten more messages are going make you look pathetic, creepy, or downright terrifying, and they’re going to get you blocked and reported, not make a love match.
 And if someone doesn’t respond, there’s no need to send an inflammatory message – it’s totally unnecessary, and it’s definitely not charming.

 Harassment isn’t sexy.
 Once I’ve told you that I’m not interested, please don’t keep messaging me.
 Even if you think your messages are friendly (“But you’re so pretty!
 I’m really interested, are you sure?”), they show me that you’re incapable of respecting my wishes.
 If you’ll ignore me when I tell you to stop messaging me, will you ignore me when I tell you to stop following me, or to stop trying to have sex with me?
 It’s unsettling.
 Leave me alone and move on.